JonathanShor/DoubletDetection/README.md

 - There are several cell types present in the data
 - It is applied individually to each run in an aggregated count matrix

+In `v2.5` we have added a new experimental clustering method (`scanpy`'s Louvain clustering) that is much faster than phenograph.
+We are still validating results from this new clustering.
+Please see the notebook below for an example of using this new feature.

 See our [jupyter notebook](https://nbviewer.jupyter.org/github/JonathanShor/DoubletDetection/blob/master/tests/notebooks/PBMC_8k_vignette.ipynb) for an example on 8k PBMCs from 10x.

 ## Obtaining data